A Reddit user is checking for the account shadowban status

 A Reddit shadowban is a platform-level enforcement action that makes all of your posts, comments, and votes invisible to other users while your account appears to function normally from your perspective.
 Unlike a regular ban, you receive no notification.
 Your profile page returns a 'page not found' error when other users try to visit it, and none of your content appears in any subreddit feed or comment thread.
 Shadowbans were originally designed to combat spam bots by letting them waste resources posting invisible content.

-The fastest method is to use a dedicated Reddit shadowban checker tool that queries Reddit's public API to determine whether your profile and content are visible to other users.
+The fastest method is to use a dedicated Reddit shadowban checker tool (like the one above) that queries Reddit's public API to determine whether your profile and content are visible to other users.
 You can also test manually by opening a private browsing window (where you are not logged in) and navigating to reddit.com/u/yourusername.
 If you see a 'page not found' error, you are likely shadowbanned.
 Another option is posting to r/ShadowBan, where an automated bot will check your account status and reply with the result.

 The most common causes are excessive self-promotion (violating the 10% guideline), vote manipulation (using multiple accounts or coordinated groups to upvote content), posting identical content across many subreddits in a short time, ban evasion (creating new accounts after being banned), mass messaging or following other users, and new accounts immediately engaging in high-volume promotional activity.
 Reddit's anti-spam systems use automated pattern recognition, which means even unintentional spam-like behavior can trigger a shadowban.